Tetovo: During the World Wars

 During the breakup of the Ottoman Empire, Tetovo came under Albanian control by forces led by Hasan Prishtina.
 From a period between 1913 and 1915, during the Balkan war, the Serbian Army captured Tetovo and the entire region of what is today North Macedonia became known as "South Serbia" as part of the Kingdom of Serbia.

 During World War I, a rift occurred between Bulgaria and Serbia.
-The Bulgarian army started making way through the area and annexed Tetovo and the rest of the Macedonia region.
-In 1916, under the Kingdom of Bulgaria, the Bulgarian registries had recorded that Tetovo had a population of 22,000.
-Two-thirds of this population was listed as Albanian and one-third consisted of Bulgarian and Serbian.
+The Bulgarian army started making way through the area and annexed Tetovo and the rest of the region of Macedonia.
 At the end of the war Serbia regained control of the region.
 Within the Kingdom of Yugoslavia, Tetovo was part of the Vardar Banovina from 1929 to 1941.

-Under Royalist Yugoslavia, a crackdown on Albanians forced many from Tetovo to immigrate to the US and Canada, while thousands of Serbs were encouraged to move into the town to develop the mining and hydro-electric industries.
-Orthodox churches were built, skiing and pony trekking started in the Sar Mountains and White Russian settlers arrived; the town was booming.

 In 1941, the Vardar Banovina ceased to exist as a result of the Axis occupation of Yugoslavia.
-Tetovo once again came under Albanian rule.
+The western region, predominantly inhabited by Albanians, was incorporated into the Italian-protected Kingdom of Albania, resulting in Tetovo once again coming under Albanian control.
+The Italian military intelligence service, OVRA, established the "Ljuboten Battalion" in Tetovo, composed primarily of ethnic Albanians from the region.
+The unit was tasked with identifying, interrogating, and neutralizing any resistance to the Italian occupation.
+Following Italy's surrender on September 8, 1943, the German forces retained control over the battalion, permitting its members to retain their Italian-issued uniforms and weapons.
+Subsequently, members of the Balli Kombëtar, an Albanian nationalist group, joined the battalion, further strengthening its ranks.

 The Balli Kombëtar ruled Tetovo with military and financial aid from the Axis powers.
 The Albanian national flag was raised in Tetovo, the Albanian Franc was introduced as the official currency as well as the official language and education facilities in Albanian.

-Against the background of a large-scale offensive operations of the Bulgarian army aimed at Nis, Skopje and Pristina, the city was the last to be seized by the Macedonian partisans on November 19th, 1944.
+Against the background of a large-scale offensive operations of the Bulgarian army aimed at Niš, Skopje and Prishtina, the city was the last to be seized by the Macedonian partisans on November 19, 1944.
 Several Macedonian partisan shock brigades fought for control of the city with German forces and the Balli Kombëtar.
 Part of the fighters were ethnic Macedonians that split from ELAS to form the First Macedonian Shock Brigade.
 According to Macedonian veterans from the 8th Veles Shock Brigade who participated in the fighting, the operation in Tetovo was well-planned and the enemy resistance was weakened due to the inevitability of the German defeat and the good organization and equipment of the partisans.